 Overview of the Child Psychology Internship

 Three full-time Child internship slots are offered by the Psychology Department.
-The training year has, as its core, six training experiences: (1) long-term child outpatient psychotherapy; (2) adolescent inpatient treatment; (3) child (ages 5-14) inpatient treatment; (4) psychodiagnostic evaluation and assessment; (5) pediatric psychology via a four-month rotation at Connecticut Children’s, and (6) seminars.
+The training year has, as its core, six training experiences: (1) long-term child outpatient psychotherapy; (2) adolescent inpatient treatment; (3) child (ages 5-14) inpatient treatment; (4) psychodiagnostic evaluation and assessment; (5) the Equity-Focused Recovery and Community Engagement rotation, which offers diverse clinical and community experiences across multiple Hartford HealthCare settings, and (6) seminars.

-The training year will consist of three primary four-month rotations: one on the child and adolescent inpatient service, one at Connecticut Children’s pediatric service, and one focusing on psychological assessment.
+The training year will consist of three primary four-month rotations: one on the child and adolescent inpatient service, one focused on the Equity-Focused Recovery and Community Engagement rotation, and one focusing on psychological assessment.

 The training objectives for the child/adolescent internship program are centered on the premise that a sound grounding in both behavioral and psychodynamically informed developmental models of psychopathology and treatment will best prepare interns for successful careers working with the widest spectrum of patients.
 The continuum of care offered by the interns is designed to expose the intern to treatment settings in which competencies in individual, group, and family therapies can develop.
-In addition, consultation to a variety of medical-pediatric departments and psychological testing will allow the intern to expand beyond the traditional psychiatric system and begin learning skills that will allow them to pursue careers interfacing with the medical establishment.
+In addition, consultation to a variety of clinical settings and psychological testing will allow the intern to expand beyond the traditional psychiatric system and begin learning skills that will allow them to pursue careers working with diverse populations and engaging in community-based care.
 Perhaps most importantly, the internship program, through its use of an apprenticeship/mentoring structure, provides each intern the contact with senior psychologists necessary for the development of a professional identity as a psychologist.

 Core Training Rotations